Healthy Homes Assessment Camberley

 Camberley Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement for all Camberley and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is required throughout Camberley and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove the compliance with any Healthy Homes Standards that apply or will be in force during the tenancy of the rental property.
+• Property managers and landlords must keep records to demonstrate conformance with the Healthy Homes Standard that apply or will be applicable during the tenancy of your rental home.

-• Private landlords and property managers should make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed , or altered Tenancy.
+• Private landlords and property managers are required to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

-• All homes which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes